ondrejsevcik/knowledge-base/computer-security.md

     - 8 vs 12 vs 20 char password
   - Strange password policies - https://twitter.com/PWTooStrong
   - Use password manager
-    - Keepass
-    - 1 Password
-    - LastPass
   - Use Two-factor authentication (2FA)
-  - Don't use browser password manager
-    - No security - easy to get data
 - Make an offline backup
   - No guarantee your `Google/FB/Instagram/...` account will be there tomorrow
 - Update your software